top of page

 That's your example.
 That's your Lord.

-Content Ownership and AI Usage Disclaimer
+Content Ownership & Use of AI

-All devotional and biblical content published on this website is the original work and exclusive intellectual property of Herbert E. Berkley.
-Artificial Intelligence (AI) tools are employed solely for organizational support, proofreading, grammar correction, formatting, and prompt engineering to enhance clarity and presentation.
-However, all substantive ideas, scriptural interpretations, scriptural insights, are human-generated.
-The creative expressions reflect the intent, discernment, and intellectual craftsmanship of Herbert E. Berkley.
-This disclosure is offered in the spirit of full transparency and a steadfast commitment to maintaining the authenticity and integrity of the content.
+All non-Scripture content on this website is the original work and exclusive intellectual property of Herbert E. Berkley.
+Artificial Intelligence (AI) tools are used only for organizational support, proofreading, grammar correction, formatting, and prompt engineering to enhance clarity and presentation.
+All substantive ideas, biblical interpretations, and theological insights are human-generated and reflect the intent, discernment, and craftsmanship of the author.
+This disclosure is offered in the spirit of transparency and a commitment to authenticity and integrity.

 Contact us